/

 Table of contents

-Which mobile device strategy is right for your business?
+Which mobile device strategy is right for your company

-With the increase in hybrid work, the need for mobile devices is growing so that employees can also work productively in the home office.
-Companies need a suitable mobile device strategy to provide all devices in an uncomplicated way and to integrate them securely into the existing infrastructure.
-When trying to identify a suitable strategy, one is quickly confronted with terms such as BYOD, CYOD, COPE and COBO.
+With the increase in hybrid working, the need for mobile devices is growing so that employees can also work productively from home.
+Companies need a suitable mobile device strategy for this in order to provide all devices easily and integrate them securely into the existing infrastructure.
+When it comes to identifying the right strategy, you are quickly confronted with terms such as BYOD, CYOD, COPE and COBO.
 What is behind these abbreviations?
-And which strategy fits which company?
+And which strategy suits which company?

 What do the terms mean?

-Each of the abbreviations represents a different approach to providing mobile devices such as laptops, smartphones or tablets to employees.
-The differences relate to issues of ownership and responsibilities for the devices.
+Each of the abbreviations stands for a different approach to providing mobile devices such as laptops, smartphones or tablets for employees.
+The differences relate to questions of ownership and responsibilities for the devices.

 • BYOD - Bring your own device